 Protect yourself so you don’t have a stolen bike!

-Peel Regional Police has a new online Bicycle Registry program.
+Peel Regional Police has an online Crime prevention bike serial number registration program.
 You will want your serial number registered as well as using a good lock!